 I have been visiting them since I was 11 and my mother left.
 Both of them now in their 80’s.
 I worry time is escaping us, so I make sure to savour every moment I can.

-The crinkle of her skin around her eyes and how the white of her hair catches the sun.
-And Len, how he walks crooked, and winks a lot.
+I can see the crinkle of her skin around her eyes and how the white of her hair catches the sun.
+And Len- how he walks crooked, and winks a lot.
 Always dressed in farmer attire, complete with boots and a collared shirt.

 “ Poor horse… ” said Phil,